idiap/bob/doc/TutorialsIP.rst

 Complex image operations
 ========================

-Complex image operations are usually wrapped by classes.
-The usual workflow is to first generate an object of the desired class, specifying parameters that are independent on the images to operate, and to second use the class on images.
-Usually, objects that perform image operations have the __call__ function overloaded, so that one simply can use it as if it were functions.
+Complex image operations are usually wrapped up by classes.
+The usual workflow is to first generate an object of the desired class, specifying parameters that are independent of the images to operate on, and to second use the class on images.
+Usually, objects that perform image operations have the __call__ function overloaded, so that one simply can use it as if it were a function.
+Below we provide some examples.

 Image filtering
 ~~~~~~~~~~~~~~~

 One simple example of image filtering is to apply a Gaussian blur filter to an image.
-This can be easily done by first creating an object of the bob.ip.Gaussian class:
+This can be easily done by first creating
+an object of the bob.ip.Gaussian class:

   >>> filter = bob.ip.Gaussian( radius_y = 1, radius_x = 1, sigma_y = 0.3, sigma_x = 0.3)